Bounding-Focused Discretization Methods for the Global Optimization of Nonconvex Semi-Infinite Programs: Acknowledgments

 \section{Acknowledgments}

-E.M.T.\ and J.J.\ acknowledge the support of the Norwegian Research Council through the AutoPRO project (RN: 309628).
-R.K.\ acknowledges funding from the Center for Nonlinear Studies at LANL and the U.S.\ Department of Energy’s Laboratory Directed Research and Development program (projects 20210078DR and 20230091ER).
-R.K.\ also thanks Dr.\ Harsha Nagarajan (LANL) and Prof.\ Qi Zhang (UMN) for helpful discussions.
+E.M.T.\ and J.J.\ acknowledge the support of the {Norwegian} Research Council through the AutoPRO project (RN: 309628).
+R.K.\ acknowledges funding from the Center for Nonlinear Studies at Los Alamos National Laboratory and projects 20210078DR and 20230091ER of the U.S.\ Department of Energy’s LANL LDRD program.
+We thank {Dr.\ Harsha} Nagarajan (LANL) and Dr.\ Qi Zhang (UMN) for helpful discussions.

 {